Ishitaagarwal00/model_engineering/README.md

 If the test detects significant differences (p-value < 0.05) in more than 20% of the features, the system flags the model for retraining to adapt to the new data distribution.
 This ensures that the model remains accurate and robust in real-world scenarios.

 #### **Steps for Drift Detection and Mitigation**:
-1. **Data Monitoring**: Each month, the system compares incoming data(Stored in the PostgreSQL Database Hosted on Neon) distributions against the training data using the KS test for continuous features.
+1. **Data Monitoring**: Each month, the system compares incoming data(Stored in the PostgreSQL Database Hosted on Neon) distributions against the training data using the KS test.
 2. **Drift Detection**: If drift is detected in more than 20% of the features, the system marks the model for retraining.
 3. **Retraining**: Once flagged, the model is retrained using a combination of new labeled data and the original training data to avoid overfitting or catastrophic forgetting.
 4. **Deployment**: The retrained model is validated and deployed to production.